Sheerpower Logo

 (This works because x <> 0 evaluates to `true`)

-When you need to check a single variable against many possible values, a long `IF/ELSE IF` chain can get messy.
-The SELECT CASE statement is a cleaner and more efficient way to handle this.
-Let's check our character's status effect.
+When you need to check a single condition against many possibilities, a long IF/ELSE IF chain can quickly become hard to follow.
+The SELECT CASE statement offers a cleaner and more efficient way to handle this.
+In Sheerpower, SELECT CASE is more flexible than the switch/case statements found in many other languages, making code easier to read and maintain.

 Start